Bulgarian split squats for balance and stability

 Fix

-I take a full 3 seconds to lower the weight, pause briefly at the bottom, then drive up.
-Slow it down and you'll feel more rooted — I've noticed my form holds together way better when I force that tempo.
+Take a full 3 seconds to lower, pause briefly at the bottom, then drive up.
+Slow it down and you'll feel more rooted.

 Frequently asked questions